Pavithra-Veeramani/teamer/README.md

 # Project Management

-GitHub projects was used as aproject management tool.
+GitHub projects was used as a project management tool.
 Kanban board was used to add user stories and follow the project progress.

 **Week 1**
 ![Project Management](static/kanban/kanban_week_1.png)